PietroCiaccio/ExchangeMigration/USAGE.md

 **Write-EMConfiguration** [-SourceDomain] <string> [-SourceEndPoint] <string> [-SourceGALSyncOU] <string> [-TargetDomain] <string> [-TargetEndPoint] <string> [-TargetGALSyncOU] <string> [[-LogPath] <string>]

 This cmdlet is used to create the configuration file.
 This will overwrite any configuration file that exists.
+The configuration file is created in the following location.

+C:\Users\samaccountname\AppData\Local\EM\ExchangeMigration.config

 **Read-EMConfiguration**